ember-learn/super-rentals-tutorial/src/chapters/07-reusable-components.md

 > Zoey says...
 >
-> If you prefer, you can [create different access tokens](https://account.mapbox.com/access-tokens/) for use in different environments.
-At a minimum, they will each need to have the "styles:tiles" scope in order to use the static images API.
+> If you prefer, you can [create different Mapbox access tokens](https://account.mapbox.com/access-tokens/) for use in different environments.
+At a minimum, the tokens will each need to have the "styles:tiles" scope in order to use Mapbox's static images API.

 ```run:command hidden=true cwd=super-rentals
 yarn test